 For more information on your Cleveland Clinic Employee Health Plan, please visit the EHP Total Care website at www.clevelandclinic.org/healthplan

-Attention: Residents of Florida that would like to request an online nutrition consultation need to inquire with our clinical operations staff at 1.216.444.3223or 1.800.223.2273 ext 43223 prior to filling out any online registration information.
+Attention: Residents of Florida, New York, and Canada that would like to request an online nutrition consultation need to inquire with our clinical operations staff at 1.216.444.3223or 1.800.223.2273 ext 43223 prior to filling out any online registration information.
 Due to current restrictions and limitations in your state, our staff will determine your eligibility in advance.
 Once we determine your eligibility, you may proceed with your request.
 Thank you for your cooperation.

 Below are the nutrition services available as a covered benefit to our EHP Members and Dependents: